ChuckTown Homes

 Pricing is the whole game.

-Three decades, three states, and 49closings later, the difference between a home that moves and a home that lingers is almost always the number on day one.
+Three decades, three states, and a track record across the Lowcountry.
+The difference between a home that moves and a home that lingers is almost always the number on day one.
 That's where the conversation should start.

 Track record